AdeboyeDN/AdeboyeDN/README.md

 Here are some ideas to get you started:

-- I am currently an intern at a little workspace called eclessit limited a UK based company where we mostly do freelancing job I find it fun learning from the team there .
+- I am currently an intern at a little workspace called Ecless It Limited a UK based company where we mostly do freelancing job I find it fun learning from the team there .
 - I am currently furthering my backend developer journey learning more of Django and little JavaScript
 - 👯 I’m am open for any kind of backend developer job and also contributions
 - I would appreciate if you can donate money for some of my gadgets since I am not financially capable for some certain gaget